davekch/textgame/README.md

    - fight the monsters
  - a parser that translates user input into player actions

 By writing a new player class that inherits from `textgame.Player`, arbitrary activities can be made possible for the player.
-See [the example](example.py) for more.
+See [the example](example.py) or some [more examples](https://davekch.github.io/textgame/source/examples.html) for more.

 Creating a map for the game is just as easy as writing a dict/json-file that contains descriptions for all the rooms and then loading them in your program: